DPA

 Version 1.0 — Effective April 2026 — Multiuniversal UAB, Vilnius, Lithuania

-This Data Processing Agreement ("DPA") forms part of the service agreement between Multiuniversal UAB ("Processor") and the client ("Controller").
+This DPA ("DPA") forms part of the service agreement between Multiuniversal UAB ("Processor") and the client ("Controller").
 It applies automatically to all engagements in which Multiuniversal processes personal data on behalf of the Controller.
 No separate signature is required — commencement of a service engagement constitutes acceptance of these terms.

 For questions about this DPA, contact us at privacy@multiuniversal.com.